Classic Zucchini Bread or Muffins

 They’re great kid-cooking projects, they make super gifts over the holidays or for any thinking-of-you moment, they’re very portable (wrap it well, and you could even overnight a loaf to a lucky recipient).
 I have 4 banana bread/cake recipes on this blog alone…..definitely a fan.

 And in this particular instance they are probably the best way to make use of the copious amounts of zucchini that erupt from gardens in late summer.
-And unlike some other recipes where the smaller, more tender zucchini are pretty much all you’d want to use, zucchini bread is quite forgiving.
+And unlike some other recipes where the smaller, more tender zucchini are pretty much all you’d want to use, zucchini bread (or zucchini muffins) is quite forgiving.

 Grating Zucchini for Zucchini Bread